Free Quote

 - The UK set a target to recycle all single-use cups by 2023.

-- Just 1 out of every 400 coffee cups is recycled at present.
+- Around just 12 out of every 400 coffee cups are recycled at present.

 - Costa and Starbucks offer a 25p discount if you reuse cups.